 Don’t get me wrong – email is a fantastic tool for communication.
-The problem is when we keep connected to it to the point where we don’t disconnect enough to do the other aspects of our work.
+The problem is how long we stay connected to it.
+You must make sure you disconnect enough to do the other aspects of our work.
 I know that email is part of what we need to do every day, but it isn’t the only thing we need to do.

 And it certainly shouldn’t pull us from the important work we need to focus on.

-So if you’re ready to get out of email and into your deeper work in a simple and efficient way, then I’ve put together 3 options for you.
+Are you ready to get out of email inbox and into your deeper work in a simple and efficient way?
+If so, I’ve put together 3 options for you.

-Let’s get you out of that inbox, shall we?
+Let’s get you out of that email inbox, shall we?

 Option 1: Sort Email Differently